gotsysdba/oci-arch-apex-ords/assets/doco/FAQS.md

 ## **Q: Why front the ADB with ORDS Compute Instances**

-**A:** The primary reason is to allow "Vanity" (i.e. `https://&lt;www.YourOrganisation.com&gt;`), TLS enabled URLs to APEX running on an Autonomous Database.
-This is achived via an OCI Load Balancer which can be configured against a OCI Compute Instance running ORDS standalone.
+**A:** The primary reason is to allow "Vanity" (i.e. `https://www.YourOrganisation.com`), TLS enabled URLs to APEX running on an Autonomous Database.
+This is achieved via an OCI Load Balancer which can be configured against a OCI Compute Instance running ORDS standalone.
 Additionally, if you so choose, ORDS can be configured to enable Oracle REST Data Service against the Autonomous Database.

-**UPDATE**: In September 2021, Oracle [announced](https://blogs.oracle.com/apex/post/introducing-vanity-urls-on-adb) suppport for Vanity URLs for OCI ADBs without the need for Customer Managed ORDS front-end.
+**UPDATE**: In September 2021, Oracle [announced](https://blogs.oracle.com/apex/post/introducing-vanity-urls-on-adb) support for Vanity URLs for OCI ADBs without the need for Customer Managed ORDS front-end.
 An IaC taking advantage of this new feature: [oci-arch-apex-vanity](https://github.com/gotsysdba/oci-arch-apex-vanity).

 ---